ePages-de/epages-docs/_posts/2016/2016-12-20-cqrs-and-elasticsearch.md

 After having explained how we use [Multitenancy and Elasticsearch][prev-blog-post], we will continue our series of search-related blog posts by looking at a software architecture pattern called `Command and Query Responsibility Segregation` ([CQRS][fowler-cqrs]) and how we embrace it for managing and accessing product data in our ePages shops.

-## Different Product Data Models
+## Different product data models

 In our ePages software we identified two fundamentally different usage scenarios when dealing with product data, each coming with its own data model.

-### The Write Model
+### The write model

-A merchant uses the back office application to manage all aspects of her shop, in particular it's product data.
+A merchant uses the administration area to manage all aspects of their shop, in particular it's product data.
-This product data is stored in a relational database, where transactions and database constraints guarantee consistency and integrity.
+This product data is stored in a relational database ([RDBMS][rdbms]), where transactions and database constraints guarantee consistency and integrity.
 A simplified relational data model looks like this:

 {% image blog/blog-cqrs-elasticsearch-database.png %}

-### The Read Model
+### The read model

 The storefront application renders product data for the customers visiting a merchant's shop.
-It is displaying a list of products as a result of a customer browsing a category or using the search functionality of the shop.
+It displays a list of products as a result of a customer browsing a category or using the search functionality of the shop.
 When navigating to a product detail page, more product-related data is presented to the customer.

 Especially the need for full-text searching and faceted filtering (also called *after-search navigation*), influenced the choice to use search technology, namely [Elasticsearch][es], as the only source for accessing product data from the storefront.